Enanter/SimplePipelineCore/README.md

 # SimplePipelineCore

-## 1. goal
+## 1. Goal
-The goal of this project is to understand and develop a modern RISC architecture with out-of-order instruction pipeline.
-This CPU will support Risc V 32 bit integer Instruction Set version 2.0.

-Instruction pipeline means each CPU stage(Fetch, Decode, Execution, and Write-back) works on a instruction in order, instead waiting for the previous stage finishes the instruction.
+### Aim:

+* creating a power efficicent processor for future projects, which is going to be sensor signal processing, NPU, and communicating other devices via BLE.

+### Objectives:

+* following RISC-V 32 integer Instruction Set Architecture.
+* implementing out-of-order pipeline microarchitecture.
+* receiving and processing data directly without load/store data to a memory/reg.
+* optimizing the microarchitecture for looping and receiving data.

+### Methods:

+* Simulating the design with SystemVerilog ( with UVM - need to learn UVM at this moment Nov 9,2023)
+* Emulating the RTL  on PYNQ-Z2 or Genesys 2

 ## 2. Architecture

-### Microarchitecture version 0.1.2(Arch 0.1.2)
+### Microarchitecture version 0.1.2~0.1.4

 ![image](https://github.com/Enanter/SimplePipelineCore/blob/main/Architecture_Diagram/Oct_11_2023_MicroArch0_1_2.png)